Low-Rank Contextual Reinforcement Learning from Heterogeneous Human Feedback: Numerical Studies

+so that only the first $r$ components are non-zero, and let $v_k = w_k / \|w_k\|_2$.
+We then set $\Theta_{:,k} = 2\cdot v_k$, for $k = 1,\ldots,d_a-1,$ with all remaining columns corresponding to state features set to zero.
+The scaling factor $2$ controls the signal strength.
+By construction, $\Theta$ has rank $r$, inducing a smoothly varying low-rank structure across actions.

-\item \textbf{Imbalanced Distribution}: Action pairs are generated with an imbalance parameter $q$.
-For $1/q$ of the total samples, pairs are uniformly sampled from $\{(0,a_1) \in \calA\times \calA : a_1 \ne 0\}$.
-For the remaining $1-1/q$, the pairs are fixed as $(0,1)$.
-Intuitively, as $q$ increases, a majority of the comparisons involve only actions $0$ and $1$, while a smaller proportion compares action $0$ with other actions, resulting in a highly imbalanced dataset. \end{itemize}
+To model heterogeneous coverage in offline preference data, we introduce an imbalanced distribution over action pairs controlled by a parameter $q$.
+Specifically, for a fraction $1/q$ of the samples, action pairs are drawn uniformly from $\{(0,a_1) \in \calA\times \calA : a_1 \ne 0\}$, while for the remaining fraction $1-1/q$, the action pair is fixed as $(0,1)$.
+As $q$ increases, the majority of comparisons involve only actions $0$ and $1$, resulting in increasingly imbalanced feedback

 We generate parameters, contexts, and features to simulate human feedback and assess the policy on a new set of contexts $x$ and states $s$.
 For comparison, we use two baseline policies.

 \begin{itemize} \item \textbf{MLE-Greedy}: This policy uses the MLE obtained from the unconstrained maximum likelihood problem.
 Since the negative log-likelihood function is convex, the estimator can be efficiently computed.
 Using the MLE $\hat\Theta = \argmax_\Theta \calL(\Theta)$ with $\calL$ defined in (\ref{eqn:likelihood}), the policy evaluates the estimated value of each action and selects the greedy action: